Items Commented On:

 One persistent

-the war, terrorism, etc., is oil.
-All the stories people
+war, terrorism, etc., is oil.
+All the stories people tell

-tell about the Middle East devolve into lies because no
+about the Middle East devolve into lies because no one wants

-Practically all gasoline is used to power automobiles.
+gasoline is used to power automobiles.
+Solve the

-States is a land-rich country.
-Making allowance for
+is a land-rich country.
+Making allowance for quality of land,

-The junkie never has enough, until he eventually kills
+symptom of addiction.
+The junkie never has enough, until he

-himself with an overdose.
-Junkies are notorious for
+eventually kills himself with an overdose.
+Junkies are

 junkies are more dangerous than other junkies-- for